erupare/TFE_PoC/README.md

 1. Log in as user with "plan" permission.
 Run a manual plan
 2. Do a change in git to trigger a plan
 3. Log in with a different user
-4. Validate code can be reviewed before applying, and that sequencial executions are queued
+4. Validate code can be reviewed before applying, and that sequential executions are queued
 ---
 ### Terraform Workflow - Approval
 1. Log in as user with "apply" permission